Khloe Kardashian Slammed For Wearing Diana Ross-Inspired Curly Wig

 “Last night was so much fun… I obviously had a lot of fun but my wig that’s inspired by Miss Ross, I just didn’t have the energy to take it off,” Kardashian said.

 “So, I am going to be wearing this today.
-It’s a little crazy and I know the party theme is over but it’s fun and I’ll take it off tonight,” Kim Kardashian’s younger sister then continued, before adding, “I love this hair.”
+It’s a little crazy and I know the party theme is over but it’s fun and I’ll take it off tonight,” Kim Kardashian’s younger sister then continued.
+“I love this hair.”

 Notably, many other social media users opted to defend the star amid the backlash.